 As fall progresses there are a number of Aspen Grove and trunk shots that are great for cloudy days.
 Some of these groves require a short hike, others are roadside locations.
 Later in Fall there are few aspen locations with grand mountain backgrounds.

 As the color moves downhill the Aspen take center stage and fill the frame entirely.
-This is a great time for the classic shots of aspen trunks and the canopy all in yellow.
+This is a great time for the classic shots of aspen trunks and grand landscape locations that decline through October.
 Sept.
 24th - Oct.
 10th.
-Generally best in the morning and mid-morning.
+Generally best in the morning.

 Bighorns can be found starting in early September in an area outside of the national Park.
 Usually we can find them at a photographable distance about 40% of the time in September and about 65% of the time into October.
 We are more likely to see Ewes and Lamb groups, but Bighorn Rams can sometimes be found as well.
 Later October is the start of the Sheep Pre-rut and finding rams becomes more common.
 Oct 20th - Nov 28th is best.

 Rocky's beaver population is just starting to come back after major overgrazing from Elk destroying their habitats.
 Most days we can see the beavers but getting clear shots is about a 40% at our one area.
 In a area about 20 minutes away there is a Muskrat colony with a near 100% chance to see them close.
 In that same location there is a 5% chance for moose in the lake as well.
 They are always in very low light right before dark and almost never out in the mornings.